 These objectives should also be achievable.
 As much as we would all like to have an SMSF which aims to amass $1 billion in retirement funds, that sort of goal is probably unrealistic for all but a lucky few individuals.
-An example of an investment objectives which you could consider might be “achieving a long term rate of return which is X% above inflation”.
+An example of an investment objective which you could consider might be “achieving a long-term rate of return which is X% above inflation”.

-Here are 4 factors you may wish to consider when formulating an investment strategy:
+Here are four factors you may wish to consider when formulating an investment strategy:

 Once you have developed your fund’s investment objective, you need to need to develop an approach for achieving those goals.
 This will basically involve deciding how your SMSF will invest its funds.
 Will your fund invest in just cash?
 Across shares, managed funds, property and bank accounts?
 What about less conventional asset classes such as options, warrants, artwork and precious metals?
 While it is common that you stipulate a broad range of asset classes to preserve maximum flexibility, you should bear in mind that that your fund will only be allowed to invest in those assets specifically permitted under superannuation laws (e.g. non arm’s length activities and certain highly speculative investments are prohibited) and by your fund’s trust deed.